drobin04/Repo-Issues-Tracker/README.md

 # Linux Support

 This app has been tested to work on Linux!
 Haha, sort of.
+I wrote it in .NET Framework because I didn't have very much time to do so in another language that would actually be cross-platform.

 You will need to install *wine*, *winetricks*, and then .NET Desktop Runtime 6.0 using winetricks.